yycjs/real-world-dev/slides.md

 # Global Web Work

 * More remote work
-* Rails + NodeJS in the new standard
+* Rails + NodeJS + python are the new standard
+* Lot's of front-end dev positions

 --